-Many people do not understand the importance of having a Will in place.
-Many people also never get around to making one, despite their best intentions to do so.
+The importance of having a Will cannot be underestimated.
+Many people never get around to making one, despite their best intentions to do so.
 Whilst we all fear our own mortality, making a Will is one of the most important decisions of your life.
 It is the only way you can ensure your Estate is passed on to the people you wish.

 With Society’s every changing family structure, it is even more important to have a Will in place in order to ensure your family and loved ones are protected in the event of your death: